krathalan/systemd-sandboxing/README.md

 # systemd-sandboxing
 Drop-in `.conf` files for sandboxing systemd services.
+Services are targeted that are long-running and either (1) network-facing; or (2) receive, send, or otherwise parse arbitrary data.

 ## Explanation of options
 View the `guide.conf` file in the root of this repository for a short explanation of each option.
 Most comments come from `systemd.exec(5)` and `systemd.resource-control(5)` man pages.
 Most options come from all of the options that `systemd-analyze security` uses to score a service.